jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

                         group A      group B
                         machines     machines

-I want to monitor traffic between group A and group B machines.
+For testing I want to monitor traffic between group A and group B machines.

-Since neither of the switches supports a [network tap][network-tap], I am running the IDS machine as a bridge placed like this
+Since neither of the switches supports a [network tap][network-tap], I am going to run the IDS machine as a bridge placed like this

     outside --- fw --- switch A --- ids --- switch B

+This configuration makes it easy to pull the IDS back out of the network when I am done.

 ### OpenBSD Setup

-I am using an dual-core amd64 machine with 3 GigE nics for the hardware.
+I am using an older dual-core amd64 machine with 3 GigE nics for the hardware.

 The operating system is OpenBSD 6.4.
 I installed the compiler sets, but not X11 or games.